02 Nov, 2018

 Whether you are a curl girl or not, we’re sure you must be familiar with the term co-washing.
 So what does it mean?
+How to co-wash natural hair?
 Co-washing means using a conditioner or a conditioner-like cream-based product to cleanse the hair.
 Because naturals have a hard time retaining moisture in their hair, using a good conditioner which has surfactants gently cleanses away the build-up and helps retain the moisture.

 Read onto know if you should be jumping on to the co-washing bandwagon, plus all the tips you must keep in mind!

 While co-washing works wonders for women who have thick, coarse or dry hair, it can be not-so-effective for women with thin hair.
 So if your hair is already thin, fine or oily, you will need a shampoo that removes excess oil from the scalp as only co-washing your hair will make it appear flatter and oily.

 The transition from shampoo to co-wash can definitely have an effect on your hair.
 It may take a few days for your scalp to adjust to a co-washing treatment and could even feel oily at the start.
 We recommend, working it into your routine gradually.
 You can start off with co-washing once a week or maybe opt to co-wash after a heavy workout too.

 While co-washing provides a gentle cleanse to the scalp and hydrates adequately, the build-up is inevitable.
 This is why your hair and scalp still need a gentle sulfate-free shampoo for an adequate cleanse or else it may lead to an itchy scalp.
 So what does this mean?
 Since every hair type is different, we suggest you play it by ear and see what works for your scalp and hair type and texture.
 While some may need a wash bi-weekly in addition to regular co-washing, some may need it only once a month.